Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Results and discussion

-The 3D structures classified as unique can then be analysed to find promising candidates for exfoliation into one or several 2D materials.
-The first step consists in identifying composite structures, i.e., structures that can be decomposed into disconnected units held together by weak interactions.
-A pioneering attempt in this direction has been put forward by Leb{\`e}gue and coauthors~\cite{Nieminen} even if limited to high-symmetry compounds with layers perpendicular to the $[001]$ crystal axis.
-A versatile algorithm is however needed in order to cope with the following general and realistic situations: \begin{itemize} \item layered structures belonging to any crystal system (obvious exceptions are the cubic systems~\cite{OKeeffe}); \item orientation of the stacking direction not along the $[001]$ axis (see, e.g., Fig.~\ref{fig:2Dlayerfinder}b); \item layers apparently outside the 3D primitive unit cell, requiring the use of sufficiently large supercells to check for connectivity (see, e.g., Fig.~\ref{fig:2Dlayerfinder}c); \item layers that are interpenetrating, i.e. with overlapping projections along the stacking direction (see, e.g., Fig.~\ref{fig:2Dlayerfinder}d); \item composite structures that include units with different dimensionalities (see, e.g., Fig.~\ref{fig:2Dlayerfinder}e); \item different chemical environment affecting the typical bond distance between atoms, requiring some tolerance in the screening parameters. \end{itemize}
+Set A can then be analysed to find promising candidates for exfoliation.
+The first step consists in identifying compounds that can be decomposed into bonded manifolds held together reciprocally by weak interactions.
+A pioneering attempt in this direction has been put forward by Leb{\`e}gue and coauthors~\cite{Nieminen} albeit focused to high-symmetry compounds having layers perpendicular to the $[001]$ crystal axis.
+A more versatile algorithm is nevertheless needed to cope with the following more general and realistic situations: \begin{itemize} \item layered structures belonging to any crystal system (obvious exceptions being the cubic systems, that cannot display a preferred exfoliation plane); \item arbitrary orientation of the stacking direction for the individual layers (see, e.g., Fig.~\ref{fig:2Dlayerfinder}b); \item layers' connectivity outside the 3D primitive unit cell, requiring the use of sufficiently large supercells (see, e.g., Fig.~\ref{fig:2Dlayerfinder}c); \item layers that are interpenetrating, i.e. with overlapping projections along the stacking direction (see, e.g., Fig.~\ref{fig:2Dlayerfinder}d); \item composite structures that include manifolds with different dimensionalities (see, e.g., Fig.~\ref{fig:2Dlayerfinder}e); \item different chemical environments affecting the bond distances between atoms, requiring some tolerance in the parameters chosen to identify connected manifolds. \end{itemize}

-Here we provide a protocol that is able to deal with all the scenarios above and identify layers that can then be fed into first-principles calculations.
-The goal is to automatically find chemically-bonded manifolds in a given structure, and among them select those that are periodic in two independent directions.
+Here, we provide a protocol that is able to deal with all the scenarios above and identify possible candidates that can then be fully characterized with first-principles calculations, and verify the existence of chemically-bonded 2D monolayers held together by weak forces.

-The fundamental steps are reported schematically in Fig.~\ref{fig:2Dlayerfinder}a.
+This first screening is reported schematically in Fig.~\ref{fig:2Dlayerfinder}a.
 First, from the bulk primitive cell of the 3D candidate a $3\times3\times3$ supercell is created.
-All interatomic distances are evaluated and chemical bonds are identified as those for which
+All interatomic distances are evaluated and chemical bonds are heuristically identified as those for which